Student project

 Secondary Research

-After deciding to focus on access to recreational resources, my team and I did a number of comprehensive studies, including:
+After deciding to focus on access to recreational resources, my team and I conducted several comprehensive studies, including:

 Primary Research